Network use policies

 - Users statically configuring IP addresses that have been assigned to other hosts.

 - Unauthorized DHCP servers.

-- Researchers conducting unannounced network-related experiments that adversely affect network performance for all of SCS.
+- Researchers conducting unannounced, network-related experiments that adversely affect network performance for all of SCS.

 Connecting hosts to the network

-- Hosts, equipment, and cables/wiring should not be connected to the SCS network, moved to different network outlets, or reconfigured in any way that might affect network performance or functionality, without prior notification and approval of SCS Facilities.
+- Hosts, equipment, and cables/wiring should not be connected to the SCS network, moved to different network outlets, or reconfigured in any way that might affect network performance or functionality, without prior notification and approval of SCS Computing.